An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie Diagram B

-New planes are born, as shown by diagram C, that differ from those observed in diagram B by presenting an inner space marked with a different color:
+New planes are born, as shown by diagram C, that differ from the ones observed in diagram B by presenting an inner space made of two colors:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian